rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Small fixes to published IETF YANG modules are processed in a similar fashion to how the IETF processes errata.
 I.e., the responsible Area Director has authority to approve minor fixes

- although there is also an IANA registry that references and
+although there is also an IANA registry that eferences and

 embedded the YANG module source in RFCs, where they cannot be updated without publishing a new RFC, not even for a bugfix or an errata.
 Instead, the YANG modules would only be stored in an IANA registery, with the draft only maintaining a reference to the latest published version of the YANG module associated with the RFC.

 URL to an updateable reference to the latest published version of the YANG modules associated with the RFC.

 If we enact this change then there are further changes that would go along side it:
--

 ### IANA YANG Module References